 We buy business insurance to protect our business against unforeseen insured losses.
 Whether your small business is based in Wellington, Hamilton, Christchurch, Auckland or anywhere else in New Zealand, what’s the best insurance advice for lodging a claim?
 What can you do to get your New Zealand business back on its feet quickly?
 Here is our insurance claims advice to get you back in business and making more profits as quickly as possible.

 The sooner you notify your insurance company and insurance broker of your business insurance claim, the better.
-Your insurance company will be able to work with you to assess and pay your business insurance claim as quickly as possible.
+Your insurer will work with you to assess and pay your business insurance claim as quickly as possible.

 If your business has any special requirements you should let your insurance company know too.
 For example, you may have perishable stock that will need to be disposed of quickly and you may have some urgent deliveries of finished goods that have now been damaged.
 Letting your insurance company know of any special requirements will help get your business insurance claim off to a good start and will help get your business back on its feet faster.